ROOT is a tool kit for data analysis, storage and visualization. It is widely used in High Energy Physics and other disciplines.

 The attendees will need their laptop to profitably take part in the hands-on sessions during the workshop.

 The hands-on sessions will be carried out in two ways: mainly online with the platform offered by the SWAN service (swan.web.cern.ch) and with local ROOT installations on the laptop.
 Usage of the CERN Lxplus cluster will be also possible.
 All participants should have a CERNBox before the tutorial: this can be created connecting to https://cernbox.cern.ch (link is external) .
 The SWAN service can be then reached at the address https://swan.cern.ch (link is external) .

-The ROOT version which will be used during the training is ROOT 6.10.00, available at https://root.cern.ch/releases.
-If the student cannot install ROOT on the laptop, a virtual machine has been prepared in order to seamlessly provide it.
-The instructions to install the virtual machine can be found at https://github.com/root-mirror/training
+The ROOT version which will be used during the training is ROOT 6.16, available at https://root.cern/content/release-61600).
+If the student cannot install ROOT on the laptop, they can log in to the lxplus7 cluster, which has a pre-installed ROOT.
+Please make sure that you can log in to lxplus7.cern.ch using your CERN account and ssh.

 This indico page also provides more material which will be used during the exercices.
 The https://root.cern.ch/drupal (link is external) ROOT web site is a very good source of documentation and help.
 We will spend some times explaining the various headings one can find there, and will constantly refer to them during all the lesson.